 Smithe and Richards Urban Park

-A force of nature, Smithe and Richards Urban Park’s final design is due to grassroots community engagement, an interdisciplinary design approach and an audacious client.
+A magnetic, multi-layered park founded by grassroots community engagement, an interdisciplinary design approach, and an audacious client.

 - An Urban Gift